adepeju4/Group-Four/README.md

 BONUS

-- Type "npm run format" to format your css codes.
+- Type "npm run format" to format your js/jsx codes.

-- Type "npm run lint" to format your jsx codes.
+- Type "npm run lint" to detect possible errors in your js/jsx codes.